Rilpivirine can cause serious, life-threatening side effects. These include depression, mood changes, and liver problems.

-Always take rilpivirine in combination with other anti-HIV medicines.
+Always take rilpivirine in combination with other HIV medicines.

-If you take too much rilpivirine, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much rilpivirine, contact your health care provider or local poison control center (1-800-222-1222) right away or go to the nearest hospital emergency room.

 For more information on how to take rilpivirine, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)